FAC-11/research/week2/technical spikes.md

 Broadly:
-analysis of the overview and breaking into tasks is a _functional spike_ gaining new information on proposed or prototyped implementation and strategy is a _technical spike_
+analysis of the overview and breaking into tasks is a _functional spike_.

+gaining new information on proposed or prototyped implementation and strategy is a _technical spike_

 ## When and why would you use a spike?